 Included in this program are academic courses in communication, quantitative reasoning, and social sciences that provide knowledge and abilities that enhance personal development and serve as a foundation for technical skills.

 This program is a combination of classroom, laboratory and clinical experience.
+During the clinical experience quarter students are required to attend 32 hours a week of clinical experience, Tuesday through Friday.
+Actual times may vary by pharmacy; most will be day shift hours.
 Students are required to carry personal health/medical insurance throughout their clinical rotations.
 No student will be allowed at clinical sites without proof of insurance.
-The abilities to stand, lift, bend and type are requirements to work as a pharmacy technician.

 Graduation from a Washington State Pharmacy Quality Assurance Commission (PQAC) approved technical training program.
 The PQAC requires all applicants to provide proof of passing a national pharmacy technician certification examination.
 Four hours of AIDS education and training as required under WAC 246-901-120.
 A comprehensive background check will be conducted to screen for prior convictions prior to state licensing.
 Persons with some types of criminal convictions may not be eligible for licensure.

 Before starting the program, a student must have a high school diploma or high school equivalency diploma.
 To enter the program, a student must meet the prerequisite for college-level reading, writing and math.
-They must have completed a college-level math course, CAH 105 Computer Applications or equivalent, and a five-credit Medical Terminology course.
+They must have completed a college-level math course within the last 5 years (unless they hold a bachelor's degree then the rule does not apply), CAH 105 Computer Applications or equivalent, and a five-credit Medical Terminology course.
 Students must maintain a B or above in all technical and general education courses to enter and to continue in the program.

 Students must have current American Heart Association CPR for the Healthcare Professional.
 Proof of immunizations should be submitted the first day of class, unless arrangements have been made with the instructor.